justin-napolitano/blog/index.md

   - build-automation
   - blog-architecture
   - frontend
+  - static site generator
+  - markdown
+  - automation
+  - web development
-seoPrimaryKeyword: hugo personal blog
+seoPrimaryKeyword: hugo blog repository
 seoSecondaryKeywords:
   - static site generation
-  - python build automation
+  - build automation
+  - content management
+  - frontend enhancements
+  - markdown usage
 seoOptimized: true
 topicFamily: static
 topicFamilyConfidence: 0.95
 topicFamilyNotes: >-
   The post focuses extensively on a Hugo-based static site/blog architecture, theming, markdown content, and Python automation in the context of a static site.
 The 'static' family explicitly covers static sites and blog projects using Hugo and related tooling, matching the majority of the content.
 Although automation is involved, it is a supporting aspect of the broader static site project.
+kind: project
+id: github-blog
 ---

 # Technical Overview of the blog Repository